tomlogs/tomlogs.github.io/_drafts/building-a-photos-application-with-azure-app-service-and-blob-storage.md

 We now have to store the uploaded photos.
 While we could store the uploaded photo files locally, this would occupy a lot of space on our server.
 Instead, we will be storing the in Azure Blob Storage.

-We first create a resource group, which will contain all the resources that we need for this project.
+We first create a **resource group**, which will contain all the resources that we need for this project.
 The resource group name will be "photos-app" and we'll select the East US region, although any region will work.

 ![](/uploads/screenshot-2021-11-08-230918.png)